theMagicalKarp/pokemon-emerald-refined/README.md

   - To help remove the tedious mini-game and streamline fishing for Pokémon, the project has removed specific timings, providing players with a smoother fishing experience.
+- Update Summary and Battle UI to Display "Hidden Power" Power and Type
+  - Players can now easily view the power and type of the "Hidden Power" move in both the Pokémon Summary and Battle UI, enhancing strategic decision-making during battles and team building.

 ## What Remains Unchanged